 In addition, we have responsible compensation practices that ensure consistent leadership and decision-making, certain of which are intended to mitigate risk.
 These include:

-• Stock ownership guidelines designed to align the directors' and executives' long-term financial interests with those of our stockholders.
+- · Stock ownership guidelines designed to align the directors' and executives' long-term financial interests with those of our stockholders. - · Prohibition of hedging of the Company's stock for both directors and executive officers.